wandwramp/WRAMPsys/README.md

 ## Building

-The Vivado design suite is used to build the .bin/.bit files, which then can be either uploaded to the Basys3 board or flash the internal memory.
+The Vivado design suite is used to build the .bin/.bit files, which then can be either uploaded to the Basys3 board or used to flash the internal memory.